-I. Enormous Leucocytosis (100,000 to 1,000,000).-Such figures are practically only met with in myelogenous or lymphatic leucocythæmia, though suppuration, pneumonia, and hooping-cough may very rarely approximate thereto.
+I. ENORMOUS LEUCOCYTOSIS (100,000 to 1,000,000).-Such figures are practically only met with in myelogenous or lymphatic leucocythæmia, though suppuration, pneumonia, and hooping-cough may very rarely approximate thereto.

 II.
-High Leucocytosis (20,000 to 100,000).-Suppuration in all situations and of all kinds, the degree of the leucocytosis being a measure of the virulence of the organism and the resisting power of the patient.
+HIGH LEUCOCYTOSIS (20,000 to 100,000).-Suppuration in all situations and of all kinds, the degree of the leucocytosis being a measure of the virulence of the organism and the resisting power of the patient.

 Pneumonia, in which the same facts hold.
 Hooping-cough.

-Meningitis, especially suppurative meningitis, whether cerebrospinal, pneumococcic, etc. In tuberculous meningitis there may be as many as 25,000 leucocytes.
+Meningitis, especially suppurative meningitis, where cerebrospinal, pneumococcic, etc. In tuberculous meningitis there may be as many as 25,000 leucocytes.